Voluntary Service Detachment: History

 Following a suggestion by Harold Thorby MHR, a committee was formed in December 1938 headed by Geoffrey Reed KC to formulate plans for a service.

-Within a week three detachments had been formed: at the GPO, Adelaide, the South Australian Gas Company, and in Unley, South Australia.
+Within a week three detachments had been formed: at the General Post Office, Adelaide, the South Australian Gas Company and in Unley.
 Dr. Russell was appointed director, Mrs. P. E. Stow was appointed secretary; Emily Dutton was coordinator for the country areas.
 There was a substantial early response from potential volunteers and businesses willing to host detachments.
 The organisation had its headquarters at Stow Building, Flinders Street.
 Within a month dozens of detachments had been formed and some six hundred women had joined.
 Following Mrs Dutton's tour of the state, regional detachments were formed in Millicent, Mount Gambier and Burra.
 In her address to the women of Burra, Mrs Dutton cited the "wonderful preparedness of the women of Germany and Italy".
 It is unlikely that she was being ironic; up until the outbreak of World War II there was a considerable body of respect for the Fascist countries in the English-speaking world.
 In earlier newspaper reports of the formation of VSD's gas mask drill was frequently mentioned, but no hint as to the expected antagonist.
 Later reports turned to the less bellicose threats of flood and bushfire ahead of air raids.

 A weekly V.S.D. segment of the Country Women's Programme on radio 5AN and 5CK began in February 1939.
 By the end of that month, a hundred detachments had been raised, with 3000 volunteers, and the number continued to grow over the following six months.